pipelight/doc.pipelight/guide/triggers.md

 Actions are named according to [git-hooks](https://githooks.com/) names.
 And Branches are your git project branches names.

-Add triggers to your pipeline definition.
+Simply add triggers to your pipeline definition.
+Nothing more to do.

 ```ts
 //pipelight.config.ts